as224/metabolomics/README.md

 Following these steps will organize the data effectively for using this repository properly.

+In order to understand our analysis, please follow the [Workflow of LDSC and HD](#workflow-ldsc-hdl).

+## Workflow of LDSC and HDL <a name="workflow-ldsc-hdl"></a>
-Below one can familiarize with our workflow for utilizing LDSC and HDL.
+The following figure describes our workflow for utilizing the LDSC and HDL approach.
 It is crucial to follow these steps in order to reproduce our results.

-## Workflow of LDSC and HDL
 ![Alt text](https://github.com/as224/metabolomics/blob/main/workflow_ldsc_hdl.png "Workflow LDSC and HDL")